First-Year Advising in the Gender & Sexuality Studies Program

 Most of our 300-level seminar courses are also open to freshman, but we encourage freshman interested in gender and sexuality to begin by taking one or more of our 200-level introductory courses.

-- Full course descriptions for our fall quarter introductory classes
+- Full course descriptions for our spring quarter introductory classes

 Getting Started in the Major or Minor